Share:

 Can Feet Cause Lower Back Pain?

 Imagine a line drawn from your hips to your feet.
 Ideally, this straight line should pass through your big toe and second toe.
-If it does, your weight is born evenly throughout your legs and feet.
+If it does, your weight is distributed evenly throughout your legs and feet.
 However, if you have foot abnormalities, this line can pass through the outside of your big toe or even to your third and fourth toes.
 To compensate, your knees may turn inwards, causing knock-knees.
 Or in the case of high arches, your knees may turn outward causing uneven balances in your hips.
-Another example is big toe arthritis.
 Ultimately, these biomechanics affect how your spine work, which may put pressure on your low back and cause pain.

 Step after step, standing for long periods of time, or extended bouts of physical activity can exacerbate the issue simply due to the time spent on your feet.
 Over time, these imbalances can go from minor issues to major problems that extend throughout your legs and back.